surgiie/transformer/README.md

 ];
 ```

-## Guard Layer Over Execution
+## Guard Layer

-By default, all available functions that are callable at runtime will be executed.
-However, if you want to add a protection or security layer that prevents certain methods from being called, you can add a guard callback that checks if a method should be called by returning true:
+Add a security layer to control which functions can be executed during transformation.
+Register a guard callback that returns `true` to allow a function to execute:

 ```php